 At the March Association meeting each year interested residents are asked to contact the management company to get their names on the ballots.
 Interested residents can contact any trustee with questions about what is involved in the position.
-Potential candidates have to be current on their fees and have to complete an information form (name, address, how long a resident, and why they want to be a trustee).
+Potential candidates have to be current on their fees and complete an information form (name, address, how long a resident, and why they want to be a trustee).
 Ballots (with information forms for the candidates) are mailed out early in May and are due back by the May Association meeting.
 The ballots will be counted during the May meeting.
 The elected trustees will be announced during the May meeting.

 4. How do I find out what is happening in Autumn Lakes?